aspose-total/Aspose.Total-Products/total/en/net/conversion/dotm-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to XLSM via C# or Online App" h2="Convert DOTM to XLSM via C# or Online App without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily create, manipulate and convert documents within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features and capabilities, including the ability to convert DOTM to XLSM.
+This can be achieved in two simple steps.

+The first step is to use Aspose.Words for .NET to export the DOTM file to HTML.
+Aspose.Words for .NET is a powerful .NET Word processing API that enables developers to create, read, edit and convert Word documents within any .NET application.
+It provides a wide range of features and capabilities, including the ability to export DOTM to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML to XLSM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, edit and convert spreadsheets within any .NET application.
+It provides a wide range of features and capabilities, including the ability to convert HTML to XLSM.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert DOTM to XLSM  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSM.
+By using Aspose.Total for .NET, developers can easily convert DOTM to XLSM within any .NET, C#, ASP.NET and VB.NET application.
+It provides a simple and efficient way to convert documents, and is a great choice for developers who need to quickly and easily convert DOTM to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}